thisisashwinraj/logiq-smart-appliance-management/README.md

 # LogIQ: Smart Appliance Management

-Managing home appliances often involves juggling manuals, service calls and scattered records — a highly frustrating experience for many homeowners.
-With the rise of **Agentic AI** design framework, there's an opportunity to streamline and improve this process aptly through **intelligent systems** that can understand, guide, and act on behalf of the users
+<P align='justify'>Managing home appliances often involves juggling manuals, service calls and scattered records — a highly frustrating experience for many homeowners.
+With the rise of <B>Agentic AI</B> design framework, there's an opportunity to streamline and improve this process aptly through <B>intelligent systems</B> that can understand, guide, and act on behalf of the users</P>

-This project showcases LogIQ - a fictional home appliance manufacturer that offers an AI-powered application to help customers seamlessly manage their household devices.
-At the core of the app is a smart assistant—an  AI chatbot that helps users manage their **registered appliances**, **raise service requests** and look for information about **appliance care and maintenance**.
-The chatbot integrates seamlessly with the app allowing users to interact with its features manually through the interface or switch to **AI Mode** for a guided, chat-based experience.
-Watch the **customer app demo** [here](https://github.com/thisisashwinraj/LogIQ-Smart-Appliance-Management/tree/main?tab=readme-ov-file#screenshots)
+<P align='justify'>This project showcases LogIQ - a fictional home appliance manufacturer that offers an AI-powered application to help customers seamlessly manage their household devices.
+At the core of the app is a smart assistant—an  AI chatbot that helps users manage their <B>registered appliances</B> <B>raise service requests</B> and look for information about <B>appliance care and maintenance</B>.
+The chatbot integrates seamlessly with the app allowing users to interact with its features manually through the interface or switch to <B>AI Mode</B> for a guided, chat-based experience.
+Watch the <B>customer app demo</B> <a href='https://github.com/thisisashwinraj/LogIQ-Smart-Appliance-Management/tree/main?tab=readme-ov-file#screenshots'>here</a></P>

 ## Customer App Features

-The web app is a **smart home appliance management platform** designed to streamline and enhance how customers interact with their household devices.
+<P align='justify'>The web app is a <B>smart home appliance management platform</B> designed to streamline and enhance how customers interact with their household devices.
 The app provides a clean, intuitive interface, and several key features that make appliance ownership & support effortless.
-Some of the key aspects of the customer application are as described here:
+Some of the key aspects of the customer application are as described here:</P>

 - **Register Appliances:** Easily register new appliances with their model number, serial number, and purchase details
 - **Raise Service Requests:** Log & manage service requests for registered appliances, to get onsite professional help